wp-plugins/enhanced-meta-widget/readme.txt

 5. **Options**: You can select which links you want displayed.
 No links are displayed unless they're relevant to the currently logged in user, on the page they're currently viewing.

 == Change Log ==

+= 1.6.1 =
+*Fixed translation string of "username logged in" to include the whole string, including the username.
+(Allows for differnt word placement for different languages.
+Thanks to Daryan for pointing this out to me.)

 = 1.6 =
 * Coded for I18n.
 Now just looking for translators.